jerhow/AI-medical-image-processor/README.md

 ## Architecture Overview

 This application is built using a decoupled, service-oriented architecture designed for clarity, maintainability, and to efficiently handle potentially long-running AI processing tasks.
-The primary components include a user-facing Web Application, a backend API Application that orchestrates AI tasks, and various Azure cloud services for AI capabilities, data storage, and hosting.
+The primary components include a user-facing Web Application, a backend API that orchestrates AI tasks, and various Azure cloud services for AI capabilities, data storage, and hosting.

 ![aimip_architecture_diagram](https://github.com/user-attachments/assets/8f1b71de-83f0-4230-bdd0-b1a1cde0c7e5)